Scro11z/scro11z.github.io/_posts/2025-12-03-How-a-computer-works.md

+---
+layout: post
+title: How a computer works
+category: Tech Support
+---

 ## How a Computer Works: A Clear Breakdown

 Understanding the core components of a computer demystifies how it functions.
 Knowing each part's role helps in troubleshooting and appreciates the machine's complexity.